• Target level of study

 -ComBiodiv: Communication and Education on Biodiversity

-All courses are open to continuing education in M1 and M2.
-All courses except GIEBioTE are open to apprenticeship in M1 and M2.
+All programs are open to continuing education at the M1 and M2 levels.
+All programs except GIEBioTE are open to apprenticeships at the M1 and M2 levels.

-The Environmental Management specialization is a 5-year degree that trains professionals in the fields of naturalist expertise, ecological engineering, environmental management, territorial planning, communication and research in conservation biology (the latter through a doctorate).
+The Environmental Management program is a five-year degree program that trains professionals in the fields of naturalist expertise, ecological engineering, environmental management, land-use planning, communication, and conservation biology research (the latter requires a doctoral degree).

-It develops and applies several areas of expertise in a specific manner in each of its specialization paths:
+It develops and applies several areas of expertise in a specific manner in each of its specialization courses:

--Sustainable development, societal and environmental issues in the face of global change and their adaptations,
+-sustainable development, societal and environmental challenges in the face of global change and adaptation to it,

 - sustainable exploitation and production of bioresources,